 A Sales environment is often no more than a basic room full of desks and phones.
 Far from boring, these environments are usually fun and lively places with a real buzz around them.

 Alternatively, representatives can be field-based.
-In which case, their car, mobile phone, and laptop might serve as a portable office.
+In this case, their car, mobile phone, and laptop might serve as a portable office.

 The Financial Rewards